-Education Capital Improvement Sales and Use Tax.
-The school district or school districts within a county may impose a 1% sales and use tax within the county for specific education capital improvements for the school district for not more than 15 years.
-The tax is authorized under Code Section 4-10-410 et seq. and must be approved by a referendum open to all qualified electors residing in the county.
+Education Capital Improvement Sales and Use Tax: The school district or school districts within a county may impose a 1% sales and use tax within the county for specific education capital improvements for the school district.
+The tax is authorized under South Carolina Code §4-10-410 et seq. and must be approved by a referendum open to all qualified electors residing in the county.
 Pursuant to a memorandum of agreement, a portion of the revenue may be shared with the area commission (governing body of a technical college) or higher education board of trustees (governing body of a public institution of higher learning) or both, for specific education capital improvements on the campus of the recipient located in the county listed in the referendum.

 The General Assembly has established several criteria that make a county or school district eligible to impose this tax.
-The county or school district must meet only one of these criteria, established in Code Section 4-10-470, in order for the tax to be imposed within the county.
+The county or school district must meet only one of these criteria, established in South Carolina Code §4-10-470, in order for the tax to be imposed within the county.
+Depending on the criteria met, this tax may be imposed for up to 15 years.

-School District Taxes.
-The General Assembly has authorized certain school districts to impose a sales and use tax within the county.
+School District Taxes: The General Assembly has authorized certain school districts to impose a sales and use tax within the county.
 These taxes are generally imposed to pay debt service on general obligation bonds and/or the cost of capital improvements.
+These taxes are imposed county-wide, whether imposed by the county or one or more school districts.

-As of the date of this publication, these school district taxes are being imposed at a rate of 1%:
+As of the date of this publication, these school district taxes are being imposed at a rate of 1%:4

 County Act Authorizing Tax

-Cherokee Act No. 588 0f 1994

 Chesterfield Act No. 441 of 2000

 Clarendon Act No. 355 of 2004 and Act No. 195 of 2005

-Darlington Act No. 132 of 2003

 Dillon Act No. 137 of 2007

-Jasper Act No, 146 of 2001
+Jasper Act No. 146 of 2001

-Lexington Act No. 378 of 2004 and Act No. 88 of 2011
+Lexington Act No. 378 of 2004, Act No. 88 of 2011, and

+Act No. 278 of 2018

 Marlboro Act No. 204 of 2005